 Dominicans typically have three meals a day.
 The contents of these meals will depend on family culture, financial situation, and region.
 While campesinos (people from the agricultural regions) would tend to have heavier breakfasts, city dwellers typically prefer a lighter breakfast for a long day of sitting behind a desk.

 Breakfast for Dominicans is usually a light meal; the same dishes prepared for dinner are also prepared for breakfast, especially when one needs a hearty start to the day.
-A typical Dominican breakfast could consist of mangú accompanied by fried or scrambled eggs and topped with sauteed onions.
+A typical Dominican breakfast could consist of a hot drink and some Pan de agua bread.
+A popular choice is mangú accompanied by fried or scrambled eggs and topped with sauteed onions.
 The best-known Dominican breakfast meal is Los Tres Golpes.

 La comida (lunch) is the most important meal in the Dominican Republic.
 The family will gather around the table to share La Bandera Dominicana (the Dominican flag), our traditional lunch meal.
-This consists of a combination of white rice, red beans, meat (chicken or beef) and salad or a side dish, and when prepared correctly, it becomes a meal that includes all food groups.
+This consists of a combination of white rice, red beans, meat (chicken, pork, or beef), and salad or a side dish, and when prepared correctly, it becomes a meal that includes all food groups.

 The fresh ingredients provide for a meal that is not only delicious but also healthy and nutritious.
 Accompany your lunch with a glass of ice water and end it with dessert, followed by a cup of coffee (un cafecito).

 Dinner meals will depend entirely on family customs.
-Most families would serve something similar to our breakfast, others (especially now with working mom and dads) would have something closer to a lunch meal.
-Many families prefer something light, like fruit juices and fruit milkshakes, perhaps some of our porridge dishes.
+Most families would serve something similar to our breakfast.
+Others – especially now with working moms and dads – would have something closer to a lunch meal.
+Many families prefer something light, like hot drinks, fruit juices, or fruit milkshakes, and perhaps some of our porridge dishes.

 Learn more about Dominican cuisine